afifhassan78/flipkart_clone/README.md

 CSS3: For layout and styling of the website.
 JavaScript: For adding interactivity, including smooth scroll and cart actions.

-How to Run the Project Locally
+How to Run the Project Locally<br/>
 1.Clone the repository:
 git clone https://github.com/your-username/goshop.git
 2.Navigate to the project folder: cd goshop
 3.Open the index.html file in your browser to view the website.

 Folder Structure:
 /goshop
 │